 Contact continued after that.
 Well, that’s why we finally had to set it, because they weren’t treating our kids like kids.
 They were treating them like adults.

 And so we told my parents, and my brother and sister-in-law, “Do not contact us.”
-And they couldn’t manage that.
+And they couldn’t respect that.

 The last straw